Morwenn/cpp-sort/doc/writing-sorter.md

 In this tutorial, you will learn the quirks involved in writing a good sorter to wrap a sorting algorithm.
 Writing a basic sorter is easy, but getting everything right to the details might be a bit tricky from time to time.
-This guide should help you to make the choices (at least I hope so).
+This guide should help you to make the good choices (at least I hope so).

 ## Concepts